facebook/docusaurus/website/docs/search.md

       apiKey: 'api-key',
       indexName: 'index-name',
       appId: 'app-id', // Optional, if you run the DocSearch crawler on your own
-      algoliaOptions: {}, // Optional, if provided by Algolia },
+      searchParameters: {}, // Optional, if provided by Algolia },
     // highlight-end
   },